 - Exposure to national and global trends on civic engagement with practical guidance on how to effectively implement personal and professional plans at a local level

 - Small group experiences that result in real community impact with Volunteer Arlington's nonprofit partners

-- Free ticket to the annual Leadership Summit at which fellow participants of other Northern Virginia leadership programs join to explore regional issues with area leaders
+- Ticket to the annual Regional Leadership Summit at which fellow participants of other Northern Virginia leadership programs join to explore regional issues with area leaders

 The Selection Committee seeks a diverse cohort of established leaders who demonstrate a commitment to personal growth, civic engagement and community impact.

 - Representatives from business, government, non-profit, and volunteer sectors

 - A diversity of gender, race, religion, and background